Ainslie Caterer: Teaching career

 Caterer began teaching, first at Norwood Grammar before moving to St Peter's College in 1886.
 He rose to the position of Senior Resident Master, edited the school's magazine, organised St Peter's WWI memorial and was acting headmaster from 1916 to 1919 following the resignation of Henry Girdlestone.
 Additionally, Caterer was elected Clerk of the Senate of the University of Adelaide in 1888, a position he held until July 1922, and he was a member of the University Council from 1917 to 1921.

 Caterer suffered a stroke in April 1921 and was invalided.
 He retired from his position at St Peter's College and did not seek re-election to the University Council.
 He retired from his role at the University Senate in July 1922 but although he was unable to attend meetings, he did not resign from his SACA committee positions.
 In response, Caterer was asked to resign but refused to do so, leading SACA to evoke, for the first time, the rule that allowed them to declare a position on the Ground and Finance Committee open.
 Three weeks later Caterer was declared an honorary life member.

-Caterer died at his Walkerville home in Adelaide, predeceased by his wife Amy (nee Edmunds) and survived by two daughters; Colleen Ringwood, who was living in the Northern Territory with her husband, and Miss Brenda Caterer of Adelaide.
+Caterer died at his Walkerville home in Adelaide, predeceased by his wife Amy (née Edmunds) and survived by two daughters; Colleen Ringwood, who was living in the Northern Territory with her husband, and Miss Brenda Caterer of Adelaide.
 St Peter's College created the Caterer Memorial Scholarship in his honour.